balotofi/toweringheights-backend/README.md

 6. What will the application do?

+This web application will allow the parents of Towering Heights School to view the results of their children from the comfort of their own homes.
+They will be able to download or print these results at their own leisure.
+The main website will be a place to go to stay updated on the latest news and will be used as a way to woo prospective parents and pupils.

 7. Why are you going to use the technologies you will use?

 8. Some of the challenges you think we'll face and features you hope to implement in the future.